Hola y Buen Camino!

 May 2016 and I picked up where I’d left off.
 My last stamp from 2014 and my first in 2016 – the Cathedral in Burgos.
 I walked to León “by myself” accompanied by such a wonderful group of pilgrims from the Netherlands, the UK, and North Carolina!
 I even walked the Camino Primitivo in July 2017 with pilgrims from Italy, Austria, Finland, Switzerland, and Texas.
-Up next?
-Camino Inglés in April 2018.
+Most recent?
+The beautiful Camino Inglés in April 2018.

 I have found walking the Camino paths to be a trip that is both informative and restorative, exciting and calming, spiritually uplifting and emotionally exhausting – but it is something to do.
 If there ever was a bucket list item, walking any section of the Camino de Santiago should be on it.

 So, I will post lots of my photos, my stories, my advice, and my experience and I hope it encourages you to consider walking.
 My favorite Latin quote is Solvitur Ambulando: “it is solved by walking.”
 Whatever you need to run from, run toward, or run with, this route will aid you.